Don’t Expect Instant Bliss When You Take Up Meditation

 Ill-will is probably the most common reason we fail to reach the deepest states of concentration where we can develop insight.
 This negativity can be towards ourselves, other people, our meditation practice, and the world in general (often all four).
 To develop in this practice, we need an open-hearted attitude to life – otherwise, we will keep getting stuck due to our mistrust, resentments, and fears.

-While skepticism is a great attitude, doubt can prevent us from making progress in meditation.
-This is because it is one of the ways our brain tries to maintain the status quo – it is the ability to push through this doubt that allows us to reach the next level.
+While skepticism is a great attitude, doubt can also prevent us from making progress in meditation.
+This is because it is one of the ways our brain tries to maintain the status quo, and it is the ability to push through this doubt that allows us to reach the next level.